HeyCLI/heyCLI_client/README.md

 That's it, you should be able to use the "hey" command!

 ## IMPORTANT
-The setup command will upload your command history as is.
-We will add tooling to anonymise and clean the history from potential sensitive data in the future
+The setup command will upload your command history as it is.
+We will add tools to anonymize and remove any sensitive data from the history in the future.

 ## Demo & use cases